Help Reference

 Options:

--v, --verbosity <VERBOSITY> The verbosity level of the output [default: app] [possible values: trace, debug, message, info, app, warning, error]
+-v, --verbosity <VERBOSITY> [default: app] [possible values: trace, debug, message, info, app, passthrough, warning, error]

 --hide-progress-bars Dont show progress bars